patronage/bubs-next/docs/preview-mode.md

 3. Set `WORDPRESS_DOMAIN` to the root URL of the Wordpress instance (without /graphql)

-4. Open `wordpress/wp-content/headless/functions.php` and edit the values for `$preview_domain` for production.

-5. Preview mode should now work.
+4. Preview mode should now work.
 You can test by logging into Wordpress admin, creating a post (but don't publish!) and then click "Preview".
 If it all works, you should be able to view your post with a black bar on the top of the page indicating preview mode is enabled.

 ## Preview Instances